 “Death in the Family” may evoke praise for combining horror tropes with a poignant message on human relationships.
 This segment also benefits from topnotch acting, morbid images, and a serious execution.

 E.G. Marshall deserves commendation for his portrayal of Jared Soames, who, despite initially presenting himself as a kind, compassionate funeral director whose empathy extends toward both the living and the dead, reveals a disturbing truth about his “family” when confronted with a dying criminal—a character twist that, though extraordinary, maintains an air of credibility due to the tragic pathos exhibited by Marshall.

-Also worth praising are the cadaverous members of Jared’s “family,” who appear realistic (even creepily so) when meticulously arranged at a dining room table.
+Also worth praising are the cadaverous members of Jared’s “family,” who appear creepy and realistic when meticulously arranged at a dining room table.

 “Death in the Family” examines how abuse, neglect, and limited contact with other people can severely affect those of a vulnerable disposition.

 Rod Serling enthusiasts will no doubt appreciate this segment, which contains insightful commentary on the human condition.
 Horror fans may also enjoy “Death in the Family” for its macabre subject matter, including a bloody and depressing twist in the final scene.

 “The Merciful” provides a clever spin on a classic tale by Edgar Allan Poe.
 Therefore, those who enjoy Night Gallery for its absurd blackout sketches will undoubtedly appreciate this segment.